Emirate of Ajman: Real estate

 Ajman was the first emirate in the UAE to offer 100% freehold to global investors, in 2004.
-This led to real estate prices rising rapidly, from $11 per square foot and, by 2007, developers had announced projects with a worth of $21.78 billion, some 65,000 units in all.
-In an emirate with a population that used to be 240,000 the figure was high by any standard and the pace of development was not sustainable, with the global financial crisis intervening to bring development to a sharp halt.
+This led to real estate prices rising rapidly, from $11 per square foot and, by 2007, developers had announced projects worth $21.78 billion, consisting of around 65,000 units in all.
+In an emirate with a population that used to be 240,000 the figure was high by any standard and the pace of development was not sustainable, with the 2008 financial crisis bringing development to a sharp halt.
 With considerable pain from investors in stalled projects, the Ajman Real Estate Regulatory Agency came under considerable pressure.

 By 2011, work was continued on a number of projects, including the mixed business, leisure and residential development Ajman One.

 Recent developments

 A development boom followed the opening of Ajman's real estate market to global investors in 2004, with 'true' freehold on offer.
 By 2008 the growth of real estate speculation and investment had led to the establishment of a real estate regulator, the Ajman Real Estate Regulatory Agency.
-Arguably ineffective in the face of the fast-moving and evolutionary gold rush taking place, ARERA had not implemented widespread policies or regulations to curb the overheating market by the time the global financial crisis intervened and brought many developments to a crashing halt.
+Arguably ineffective in the face of the fast-moving and evolutionary gold rush taking place, ARERA had not implemented widespread policies or regulations to curb the overheating market by the time the 2008 financial crisis brought many developments to a crashing halt.
 As of 2014, a number of key stalled projects had restarted, marking a more cautious and measured return to the development of the emirate's real estate market, which has recently benefited from offering competitive rentals to nearby Sharjah and Dubai.

 The construction of Ajman International Airport began in the second half of 2008 after rescheduling the plan in 2003 in the Al Manama area of Ajman.
 Airport operations were scheduled to begin by 2011, and the airport was expected to host about 1 million passengers a year, rising to 10.4 million by 2046.
 The project stalled but has now been restarted and was projected to be completed by 2018 and will entail an investment of some $575m.
 However, it was put on hold till early 2020.

 In 2007, the Ajman Marina project was launched by the Tanmiyat Group.
 The $3 billion was being constructed in two phases over the following five years.
 The project includes running tracks and facilities to attract international sporting events and provide a draw for tourism to the emirate.

+In 2016, Aqaar was established under Amiri Decree No. (9).
+The company is a joint venture between the Private Properties Administration and the Public Real Estate Investment Company, the company plays an effective role in the development of the real estate sector in the Emirate of Ajman.